 Financial Aid Information

-Approximately 52 percent of Bucknell’s undergraduate students receive Bucknell grants or scholarships.
-When other types of aid are considered – such as grants from sources other than the University, student loans, and campus employment – about 62 percent of our undergraduate students receive some financial assistance in meeting their educational expenses.
+Approximately 55 percent of Bucknell’s undergraduate students receive Bucknell grants or scholarships.
+When other types of aid are considered – such as grants from sources other than the University, student loans and campus employment – about 62 percent of our undergraduate students receive some financial assistance in meeting their educational expenses.

 First-year need-based aid recipients will continue to receive assistance in subsequent years as long as they continue to demonstrate eligibility as determined by the Office of Financial Aid, maintain satisfactory academic and social standing with the University, and meet the specified financial aid application deadlines.
-If a family’s financial situation remains essentially the same, a student’s aid should remain consistent over his or her four years at Bucknell University.
-However, changes in income, assets, and number of children in the family who are enrolled at least half-time in undergraduate degree-seeking programs can increase or decrease need-based aid eligibility from year to year, so students will need to reapply for aid each year.
+If a family’s financial situation remains essentially the same, a student’s Bucknell aid should remain consistent over their four years at Bucknell University.
+However, changes in income, assets, and number of children below age 24 in the family who are enrolled at least half-time in undergraduate degree-seeking programs can increase or decrease need-based aid eligibility from year to year, so students will need to reapply for aid each year.